 Final Thoughts

 These CMS updates reflect a broader push for higher standards and accountability in laboratory testing.
-If you’re seeking a new lab director or aspiring to become one, now is the time to review these new requirements and ensure you’re prepared when changes take effect at the end of 2024.
+If you’re seeking a new lab director or aspiring to become one, now is the time to review these new requirements and ensure your lab is compliant.

 Contact Lighthouse today for a complimentary consultation with questions or to learn more about our Lab Director Services!